validitylabs/ico-hello-world/README.md

 # ValidityTraineeProgram:ICO
-Hello World ICO trainee program by Validity Labs.
+Hello World ICO example by Validity Labs.

 ## VSCode Plugin recommendations
 We strongly recommend to use [Visual Studio Code](https://code.visualstudio.com/) with the following plugins, because it provides the best solidity development experience and ensures compliance with our coding styleguide and rules.